lfr-solution-desk/gradle-configs/src/gradle/gpr/README.md

 You can easily convert these into e.g. a `Jenkinsfile` if you want, it's only a matter of invoking the Gradle build on certain events occurring in the repository and passing some GitHub credentials (with "packages:write") to the build.

+## Detected artifacts for publishing

+The Gradle config is applied on individual Gradle projects, one by one – on these which should be published.
+So anywhere the config is applied, it will try to gather the artifacts for publishing and publish them when asked to.

+As long as the custom project is correctly created in Gradle (e.g. "java" plugin or "war" plugin is applied), the artifacts will be picked up as expected -- the "main" .jar or "main" .war.
+Support to publish the themes inside the "themes/" directory, built by NPM, was added to the config manually -- when no "war" plugin is detected on a theme project, it's assumed it's built by NPM and a .war will be created by `gulpBuild` task in `dist/${project.name}.war`.

+If no artifact can be picked up, the config will just publish the pom.xml for given Gradle project (`packaging` == `pom`).
+In such case, any custom artifact that should be pubslihed can be added to our publication (named `nebula`), as described in (the Gradle docs)[https://docs.gradle.org/current/userguide/publishing_customization.html#sec:publishing_custom_artifacts_to_maven].

 ## gpr-consuming.gradle

 This config should be applied on the `rootProject` of your Liferay Workspace: